videolan/libvlcsharp/src/LibVLCSharp.WPF/README.md

 *Note : This behavior is specific to the LibVLCSharp WPF implementation and is not (yet?) available to LibVLCSharp.Forms.Platforms.WPF*

+## WPF transforms support and limitations

+Applying layout and render transforms to the `VideoView` or one of its ancestors is partially supported by LibVLCSharp.WPF:

+Translate transforms and uniform scale transforms are fully supported and correctly applied to the video and the overlay content.
+Using a `Viewbox` with a uniform stretch is also fully supported, as it is analogous to a uniform scale transform.

+Non-uniform scale transforms and negative scale factors (mirroring) have a limited support.
+That also applies to using a `Viewbox` with a non-uniform stretch.

+Other transforms (rotate, skew, ...) are currently not supported.

 ## Why should I reference this package in my project?

 If you want to create a video application using WPF and any supported .NET language, this package is made for you.